Pheasants Forever: The Habitat Organization

 Youth and Womens Hunt

-Our last hunt was Saturday, December 1, 2012 at Park Lake Pheasant Preserve.
-Traditional walkup bird hunts behind seasoned hunting dogs were provided for approximately twenty women and young hunters.
-Everyone was able to shoot clay pigeon targets for a hunt warmup, followed by a hunt in groups of 2 people at a time with hunt mentors provided.
+Our next event will be Saturday, December 4, 2016 at Park Lake Pheasant Preserve.
+Traditional walkup bird hunts behind seasoned hunting dogs will be provided for approximately twenty women and young hunters.
+Everyone will be able to shoot clay pigeon targets for a hunt warmup, followed by a hunt in groups of 2 people at a time with hunt mentors provided.
 Bird cleaning classes were given as well as pre-hunt safety instruction for all.
 Check out the pictures (see the PHOTOS) tab and click on 2010 Youth_Womens Hunt folder.
-Call Greg Dahl at 231-638-2339 or David Farhat at 231-767-0222 if you have questions.
-The next hunt will be December 7, 2013.
+Call Greg Dahl at 231-638-2339 for more information.

 Directions to Park Lake Preserve from Muskegon: